 - Letters of reference from 2-3 professors.
-The information file can be downloaded and given to your professors.
+The Referee Instructions 2021 can be downloaded and given to your professors.

-- All application materials must be sent to the REU program director.
+- Application is via a web form linked above.
+All additional application materials must be sent to the REU program coordinator.
 Please send all materials by e-mail to (firstname.lastname@example.org).
 We will try to acknowledge receipt of all materials received by email.
-If an item cannot be sent electronically, please mail it to: REU Program Director, Louisiana State University, Dept. of Physics and Astronomy, 202 Nicholson Hall, Baton Rouge, LA 70803-4001
+If an item cannot be sent electronically, please mail it to: REU Program Coordinator, Louisiana State University, Dept. of Physics and Astronomy, 202 Nicholson Hall, Baton Rouge, LA 70803-4001

 - You are paid a program stipend of $5,000 to cover the cost of groceries, on- or off-campus dining, and other personal expenses.